pilipb/ScientificComputing-EMAT30008/README.md

 Phil Blecher - xq19351
 Jan - May 2023

 This module looks at implementing advanced numerical methods for the solution of real-world problems and creating production-standard code.
+For a brief example of the implementation of the modules in this folder look through the report.ipynb notebook.

 ## Contents
 1. solvers.py